 If you are using Simple Booth for the first time or setting up on a brand new device, there are a few steps you will need to take to get your iPad ready.

 The following four items are settings you will only need to change once for the initial setup of your device(s).
 To see a list of things to run through before each event, see our pre-event checklist.

 1. Enable Guided Access

 Guided Access prevents guests at your events from accessing other apps or sensitive information on your iPad.
 Enable the feature by opening your iPad’s Settings app, then visit General > Accessibility > Guided Access, then turning it on and setting a pass code.

-Note: Enabling Guided Access only needs to happen once, however you must start a new Guided Access session before each event by triple clicking the home button and starting Guided Access.
+Note: Enabling Guided Access only needs to happen once, however you must start a new Guided Access session before each event by triple clicking the home or side button and starting Guided Access.